 Helps to Understand the Strengths and Weaknesses of the Target Company’s Operations

 Operations are the base of any company.
-Suppose a company is making the world’s best cookie, but due to operational inefficiency the cookie is not reaching the market on time, will it ever be profitable?
+Suppose a company is making the world’s best cookie, but the cookie is not reaching the market on time due to operational inefficiency.
+Will it ever be profitable?

 During operational due diligence, the acquirer aims to recognize the strengths and weaknesses in the operations base of the target company and then make the buying decision.
 The buyer considers the weaknesses to check the risk and if he can eliminate those risks by some value addition in the M&A deal.

 Helps to Understand the Future Direction of the Target Company

 Operational due diligence helps understand the pace and direction of the target company.
 By understanding the operational drivers of the target company, such as competencies, capabilities, potential, efficiency, etc., the buyer gets well equipped with data to determine future profitability.
 Therefore we can conclude that operational due diligence helps in making the buying decision.

 We can divide the framework of operational due diligence into six operational driver groups, namely – people and organization, IT and systems, cost and assets, scalability, potential, and risk.
 These group drivers are further subcategorized into operational drivers.
 Let’s look at these in detail –

 People and Organization